oddbear/GoXLR-TouchPortal-Plugin/README.md

 Created for **both Windows and Mac OS X** (different builds)

+WARNING: From next version of the GoXLR App there will be some breaking changes for this plugin.
+Therefor a updated version of this plugin is required.

 The plugin therefor supports:
 - Get list of profiles
 - Set a specific profile